jproberson/plex-watched-tracker/README.md

 This project intended to try out using ejs files with node.
 So it will change drastically in time.

 This project tracks watched TV shows from your Plex server and a manual list.
-It displays the shows in a web interface, allowing you to filter and sort them.

 ## Prerequisites
 - Docker